fgauna12/fgauna12.github.io/_posts/2019-12-23-quick-and-dirty-helm-chart.md

 hidden: false
 comments: false
 ---
 Yesterday, I posted about how to create a [quick and dirty container](https://gaunacode.com/quick-and-dirty-container) using Visual Studio and ASP.NET Core.
-Today, I will be continuing the demo to show to create a quick helm chart for an ASP.NET Core application.
+Today, I will be continuing the demo to show how to create a quick helm chart for an ASP.NET Core application.

 <!--more-->